trendmicro/conformity-migration-tool/README.md

     ```
     **Note:** Once you finish the tool configuration once, a file called **user-config.yml** with the settings you configured will be generated in the same folder, in case you need to re-run the tool.

+    For Cloud One Conformity API endpoints, you can use the format: ```https://conformity.{region}.cloudone.trendmicro.com/api/```, here you can find more information about [Cloud One Regions](https://cloudone.trendmicro.com/docs/identity-and-account-management/c1-regions/).

 7) If you have AWS accounts to migrate, you can either manually update your Conformity Stack's `ExternalID` parameter during migration on the next step or you can run this command `conformity-migration-aws` first before migration.

    Run this command to see all the available options: